AKSJ/live-video-class/README.md

 * sees a full page video of the instructor, with sound.
 * sees their outgoing video in a small overlay in the bottom right corner.
 * sees 3 buttons below their outgoing video.
-* can press the red 'camera button to stop steaming to the instructor (toggles to green, to restart steam).
+* can press the red 'camera button to stop streaming to the instructor (toggles to green, to restart stream).
 * can press the blue 'question mark' button for a help pop-up.
 * can press the orange 'log out' button to log out.
 * can use the 'speaker' button at the top right of the instructor video to mute the instructor.